 How Does Crowdpurr Trivia Work?

 Trivia Games ask questions that always have a correct answer.
-When a crowd-member answers correctly within the question's points-timer, they are awarded points - the faster they answer the more points.
+When crowd members answer correctly within the question's timer they are awarded points - the faster they answer the more points.
 If they answer wrong, they can lose points.

 You can ask questions like: